conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 #### Crypto Shredding

-When using the `gateway-kms` secret key Id type, it is possible to efficiently crypto shred keys in the Gateway storage such that anyone using the decryption plugin immediately loses access to the associated encrypted data.
+When using the `gateway-kms` secret key Id type, you can efficiently crypto shred keys in the Gateway storage, so that anyone using the decryption plugin will immediately lose access to the associated encrypted data.

-Doing so requires scanning the Gateway storage kafka topic (by default `_conduktor_gateway_encryption_keys`) for every message matching the associated qualified secretId.
-For example, a qualified secretId of `gateway-kms://fieldKeySecret-name-123456` might have the following keys,
+To do this, scan the Gateway storage Kafka topic (by default, `_conduktor_gateway_encryption_keys`) for every message matching the associated qualified secret Id.

+For example, a qualified secretId of `gateway-kms://fieldKeySecret-name-123456` might have the following keys:
 ```
 {"algorithm":"AES128_GCM","keyId":"gateway-kms://fieldKeySecret-name-123456","uuid":"2cd8125a-b55f-4214-a528-be3c9b47519b"}
 {"algorithm":"AES128_GCM","keyId":"gateway-kms://fieldKeySecret-name-123456","uuid":"d8fcccf3-8480-4634-879a-48deed4e0e72"}
 ```

-Publishing a message for each of these keys back to the same topic with a value of `null` (ie a tombstone) will carry out the crypto shredding.
+Publishing a message for each of these keys back to the same topic with a value of `null` (i.e. a tombstone) will effectively perform Crypto Shredding.

-This crypto shredding process will not prevent the creation of new keys should new messages be sent using the same record key.
-It only ensures that messages using the crypto shredded keys remain unrecoverable.
+This process **won't prevent the creation of new keys** if new messages are sent using the same record key;  it only ensures that messages using the crypto shredded keys remain unrecoverable.
 ### Vault KMS

 To set your Vault KMS, include this section in your interceptor config after `vault`: